How to Change Car Oil: Step-by-Step DIY Guide

 - 5W-40 / 0W-40: European vehicles (BMW, Mercedes, VW/Audi) and diesel engines

 Important: Always use the viscosity grade specified in your owner's manual.
 Using oil that is too thick or too thin for your engine can reduce fuel efficiency, increase wear, and potentially cause damage.
 If your manual says 0W-20, do not substitute 10W-30.
+Also follow the oil change intervals in your vehicle owner's manual, since they are based on both mileage and time.

 Tools and Materials Needed